thirdweb-dev/support-discord-bot/README.md

 ## 📃 License

 The Forum-based Support Bot (thirdweb support) is licensed under [GNU General Public License v3](https://opensource.org/licenses/GPL-3.0).

-## 🍀 Sponsor

-Love what I do?
-Send me some [love](https://github.com/sponsors/warengonzaga) or [coffee](https://buymeacoff.ee/warengonzaga)!? 💖☕

-Can't send love or coffees? 😥 Nominate me for a **[GitHub Star](https://stars.github.com/nominate)** instead!

-> **Note**: Your support means a lot to me as it allows me to dedicate my time and energy to create and maintain open-source projects that benefits the community.
-Thank you for supporting my mission to make technology better, accessible and inclusive for everyone.🙏😇

 ## 📝 Author